birehan/protein-predictor-visuals/README.md

-Here is the complete README in proper GitHub Markdown format:

-markdown
 # Protein Status Predictor for COVID-19

 This is a **Protein Status Predictor for COVID-19** built with **Vite**, **React**, and **TypeScript**, utilizing modern UI libraries and tools such as **Radix UI**, **TailwindCSS**, and **React Router**.